AlexMtz/tyk-ansible/README.md

 ### OS/Ansible versions

+Currently only Ubuntu is supported.
 This is being tested on Ubuntu 16.04.3 LTS and Ansible 2.4.

 ### Server credentials